Chinese Tea Culture

 The varieties of tea also vary according to the season in which they are harvested.

 China is at the origin of the tea and its culture.
-The tea is “a pillar” in the life and it accompanies the Chinese people since more than five thousand years.
-To offer to the guests a cup of tea is a pleasant tradition and the Chinese for a long time appreciate to drink some tea during or after a meal.
+The tea is “a pillar” in life and it accompanies the Chinese people for more than five thousand years.
+To offer to the guests a cup of tea is a pleasant tradition and the Chinese for a long time appreciate drinking some tea during or after a meal.